Happy Eastertide

 from

 By His resurrection, Christ conquered sin and death.
-Following the resurrection,
+Following the

 the Bible tells us that Christ remained on earth for 40 days.
-He appeared
+He

 to many people and did many wonderous things.
-He ascended into Heaven and
+He ascended into Heaven

-sits at the right hand of God the Father Almighty, and from there He will
+sits at the right hand of God the Father Almighty, and from there He

 come again.

 He did not leave us here alone, though.
-Christ promised to send the Comforter,
+Christ promised to

 the Holy Spirit.
-The disciples received miraculous gifts from the Holy Spirit
+The disciples received miraculous gifts from the Holy

-on the day of Pentecost, and God continues to equip us with the gifts that
+on the day of Pentecost, and God continues to equip us with the gifts

 we need today.